ConciseHint: Boosting Efficient Reasoning via Continuous Concise Hints during Generation: The Proposed ConciseHint Framework

 {

 }

-where $\tau_k$ is the current injection interval, $l_{k}$ denotes the current length of the reasoning process, i.e., the number of current output tokens. $\alpha$ is the basic length of the injection interval, and $\beta$ is a positive coefficient to control the strength of adaptivity.
+where $\tau_k$ is the current injection interval. $l_{k}$ denotes the current length of the reasoning process, i.e., the number of current output tokens, which serves as a complexity indicator herein. $\alpha$ is the basic length of the injection interval, and $\beta$ is a positive coefficient to control the strength of adaptivity.
+Every time $\tau_k$ is obtained, the model will generate the next $\tau_k$ tokens, inject the hint, and update $l_k$ and $\tau_k$ in sequence.
+This cycle is repeated until the reasoning process is completed.
+The injection interval $\tau_k$ is a linear function of the current length, which indicates that the hint interval will increase with the current reasoning length.
+Here, we hold a prior that the reasoning length of a query is approximately positively correlated with its complexity~\citep{muennighoff2025s1,lee2025well}, and the intuitive assumption that easy queries can tolerate a larger compression ratio than complex ones.
+When the current length $l_{k}$ is small, the injection interval is set to a small value, resulting in a higher hint intensity.
+The reasoning of easy queries will complete in a short length, such as hundreds of tokens, so their average hint intensity is high, ensuring a high level of conciseness.
+If the length continues to increase, it will indicate that this query should be complex rather than easy, so \Cref{eq:linear} accordingly relieves the hint intensity by increasing the injection interval $\tau_k$, avoiding excessive hinting that harms the accuracy.
+This adaptive strategy avoids manually setting the injection interval based on precise estimation of the complexity, as it is usually intractable.

+\textbf{The selection of the hyperparameters $\alpha$ and $\beta$.} $\alpha$ should be set to a small value to ensure conciseness for easy queries, as they can tolerate high injection intensity.
+Empirical results show the performance is not sensitive to $\beta$, as long as it is not excessively small.
+Detailed ablation study and discussion about $\alpha$ and $\beta$ can be found in \Cref{ablation:alpha_beta}.
 In all our experiments, we fixed $\alpha$ to 128 (a small value) and $\beta$ to $0.2$ to avoid manual hyper-parameter tuning, and we find it always works well for various models and benchmarks.
-The injection interval $\tau_k$ is a linear function of the current length, which indicates that the hint intensity will increase with the current reasoning length.
-Every time when $\tau_k$ is computed, the model will generate the next $\tau_k$ tokens, and then inject the hint.
-For example, when generating the first token, the current length is 0, then $\tau_k$ should be $\alpha$, so the model will generate $\tau_k$ tokens and inject the hint into the generated text.

-Here, we hold a prior that the reasoning length of a query is approximately positively correlated with its complexity~\citep{muennighoff2025s1,lee2025well}, and the intuitive assumption that the redundancy ratio is positively correlated to the complexity level, or in other words, easy queries can tolerate a larger compression ratio than complex ones.
-Therefore, when the current length $l_{k}$ is small, the injection interval is set to a small value, resulting in a larger hint intensity.
-The reasoning of easy queries will complete in a short length, such as hundreds of tokens, so their average hint intensity is large.
-If the length continues to increase, it will indicate that this query should be complex rather than easy, so our \Cref{eq:linear} accordingly relieves the hint intensity by increasing the injection interval $\tau_k$, avoiding excessive hinting that harms the accuracy.
-This adaptive strategy avoids manually setting the injection interval based on prior estimation of the complexity, which is usually intractable.